Who's Selling Hockey Tickets?

 Them: “No I can’t, my dad says we have to go to the game.”

-Me: “You know how many quarters you can get to play pinball on Yonge Street if you sell me your tickets?”
+Me: “You know how many quarters you can get for your tickets?
+You can play lots of pinball on Yonge Street if you sell me your tickets”

 Them: “Hmm.”